wp-plugins/wp-attention-boxes/readme.txt

 = Does the plugin change the content in the WordPress database? =

- Yes, it adds a single record to the wp_options table.
-This stores all of the custom DIV's.
+ Yes, it adds 2 record to the wp_options table.
+One of them stores all of the custom DIV's.
-No other changes to the database.
+ The other simple stores the version number of this plugin.

 = Do you plan on adding the ability to store snippets for other types of html elements? = Yes, the next major version will provide the ability to store different styles of your own image-based (or non-imaged based) bullet lists